CawaMS/EnableChangeNotifications/README.md

 # Enable Change Notifications Private Preview - Application Change Analysis

 The following steps explain how to enable change notifications private preview on your Azure subscription and how to configure an Azure Monitor alert on specific changes.
+This private preview is part of the [Application Change Analysis feature in Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/app/change-analysis).

 ## Pre-requisites
 * You should have an Azure subscription.